 If you need some help with building your MVP, just drop us a line at Krzysztof.Marszalek@rst-it.com and we'll be happy to find ways to conquer the startup world together!

 Have a marketing plan

 The app market at this point is really crowdy.
 There are over 2 million apps on the app store.
 The hard truth is that no matter how good your idea is and how great your product is nobody will use it without marketing.

 Too many times I have seen startups burn through all their funding in the development phase (by making the above mistakes and delaying the first release).
 Then when the app is finally released, no funding is set aside for marketing and the app gets 0 downloads.
-In the current app market, marketing is essential for success.
+In the current app market, marketing is essential for success and that's exactly what unites most of out favorite apps.
 You may be lucky and if your app is really good it may go viral on its own, but don’t count on it.
 It is more probable that it will just drown in the sea of other apps.